lammps/lammps/doc/src/pair_coul.rst

 For *coul/long* and *coul/msm* no cutoff can be specified for an individual I,J type pair via the pair\_coeff command.
-All type pairs use the same global Coulombic cutoff specified in the pair\_style command.
+All type pairs use the same global Coulomb cutoff specified in the pair\_style command.